jreisinger/MyUtils/README.md

 Usage
 -----

+1) Copy/paste the function(s) into your script (you might need to `use` some modules).

-From inside a program
+2) Use as a module from inside a program

     use local::lib;  # in case you are using local::lib
     use Local::<ModuleName>;

-From command line
+3) Use from command line

     perl -MLocal::OS -wE 'say bytesToMeg(3789876) .
 "MB"'